christopher-demarco/hello-serverless/README.md

 ### Terraform state bucket

-**BUG**: The S3 bucket where Terraform state is stored is hard-coded.
-Create a bucket and specify it [in the codebase](terraform/aws.tf) before running.
+Terraform state is stored in S3.
+You will need to create a bucket and specify it via the `TF_VAR_state_bucket` variable.

 ### Dev / CICD environment